matheusalmeida19/matheusalmeida19/README.md

 ## Hello !
 I'm Matheus Almeida

 - 🔭 My goal is to become a full-stack developer and researcher
-- 🌱 Studying JS, Java e IA
+- 💻 Studying JS, Java and AI
 - 📫 Contact me: matheussiqueiraalmeida7@gmail.com
 - ⚡ Fun fact: JavaScript was done in just 10 days